Skip to main content

 The biggest let-down is how half of the main couple does little to make this rom-com a rom-com!
 Yeon-joo is hardly funny and contributes almost nothing to the romance.
 We can’t tell that she likes Beom-woo but she suddenly does and kisses him for nothing.

-I can understand the mother being so obsessed with her work and achievements that she neglects her sons, and this is not unheard of in Kdrama, but why make the sons compete against each other?!
+The mother being so obsessed with her work and achievements that she neglects her sons is not and unheard of kind of mum in Kdrama, but why make the sons compete against each other?!
 Lovely that the brothers eventually find their way to more balanced and sane ways of doing things.
 Also, nice to see that they jointly help to set up the restaurant chain for the man whose recipes Hansang stole and whose original restaurant it closed down.
 No credit to their mother!

-There are too many missing links in how this story panned out.
-Strange, but I enjoyed it despite its serious flaws, thanks mainly to the Jungjae support team Beom-woo, Myung-sook and Choon-seung, who are the life and stars of the show.
+There are too many missing links in this show.
+Strange, but I enjoyed it despite its serious flaws, thanks mainly to the Jungjae support team of Beom-woo, Myung-sook and Choon-seung, who are the life and stars of the show.

 Genie TV